 Woods Committee News…

-Next Meeting: Monday, October 1, 2018; 7:30 p.m. in the Council Room.
+Next Meeting: Monday, December 3, 2018; 7:30 p.m. in the Council Room.
+The January meeting will be on the 7th.
 All are welcome to attend.
 Meetings are on the 1st Monday of each month.
-Our November meeting will be Monday, November 5.

 Recreation Committee News…